About

 Our Partners

-Play Active has long-standing partnerships across the early childhood, health promotion, play and government sectors, alongside world leading research organisations.
+Play Active has long-standing partnerships across the early childhood, health promotion, play and government sectors, alongside world leading research organizations.

 Our Team

-Play Active is led by the Child Physical Activity, Health and Development team at the Telethon Kids Institute in collaboration with our partners.
+Play Active is led by the Child Physical Activity, Health and Development team at The Kids Research Institute Australia in collaboration with our partners.